kjsandbrink/learning-metacontrol/README.md

 ### Instructions

-The main and supplementary figures are generated from the "fig_\*.ipynb" notebooks in the "nns" folder.
+The main and supplementary figures are generated from the "fig_\*.ipynb" and "supp_fig_\*.ipynb" notebooks in the "nns" folder.
 All main figure panels beginning with Figure 2 are reproducible using the included data (human behavioral data and recorded neural network trajectories).
-The notebooks contain samples of expected output.
+The notebooks contain samples

 To run these, the "humans" folder first needs to be installed as a Python package by calling